arturg87/Team7/README.md

 # 7-HelloWorld
-This is for Ismael Rodriguez to fulfill assignment A4
+This is Ismael Rodriguez, here to fulfill assignment A4.